Bombardier Movia C951/C951A: LCD Displays

 C951 trains are also equipped with LCD Displays at each carriage, with a total of 18 LCD Displays on each train.
 They show advertisements, movie trailers and informercials related to the Downtown Line.

 Automatic Track Inspection (ATI)

 Four of the C951 trains also have their bogies installed with the ATI, which is a system of cameras, lasers, and sensors installed on trains that help to detect defects like rail cracks or missing fasteners.

 Train formation

-The configuration of a C951 trainset in revenue service is DM1–T–DM2, permanently coupled.
+The coupling configuration of a C951(A) trainset in revenue service is DM1–T–DM2, permanently coupled.
 D stands for "driver's desk", M for "motor" and T for "trailer".

 The car numbers of the trains range from 9001x to 9092x where x depends on the carriage type.
 For example, set 9003 consists of cars 90031 (DM1), 90032 (T), and 90033 (DM2).